Twin Cities Marathon: History

 The 2020 edition of the race was canceled due to the coronavirus pandemic, with all registrants receiving a partial credit for 2021 or 2022.
 (Note: The partial credit was 40 USD for runners signed up for the marathon.
 A virtual run took its place.)

 The 2023 edition of the race was canceled due to high heat and humidity.
 As a result, Twin Cities in Motion commissioned a study to consider the possibility of moving the marathon to a later date in the fall.
 As of 2024, the decision was made to keep the date as-is because moving the date wouldn't lead to significantly better weather outcomes.
+On July 7, 2026, marathon organizers announced the date would change to October 10 to 17 starting in 2027 to protect the health of runners against hot race conditions.